boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 ### <a name="magic"></a>Magic of multi-stage build

-This is the moment everyone has been waiting for - create `Dockerfile` with [mutli stage build](https://docs.docker.com/develop/develop-images/multistage-build/)!
+This is the moment everyone was waiting for - we can create `Dockerfile` with [mutli stage build](https://docs.docker.com/develop/develop-images/multistage-build/)!

 ```Dockerfile
 # Dockerfile